ayushbatra/ayushbatra.github.io/_posts/2023-01-03-multiarmedbandits.md

 After the cumulative loss of each arm is known, the probability distribution for selecting an arm $$a_0$$ is an exponential weight of the loss of that arm.

 $$P_{a_0,t} = \frac{\exp(-\eta_t \tilde L_{a_0,t}) }{\sum_a \exp(-\eta \tilde L_{a,t})}$$ for $$\eta \geq 0$$.
-For large $$\eta$$ the algorithm tends to exploit the result and aggressively choose arms with less cumulative loss, on the other hand with smaller $$\eta$$ it tends to explore more, and when $$\eta = 0$$ it chooses all arms with equal liklihood.
+For large $$\eta$$ the algorithm tends to exploit the result and aggressively choose arms with less cumulative loss, on the other hand with smaller $$\eta$$ it tends to explore more, and when $$\eta = 0$$ it chooses all arms with equal likelihood.
 If exp-3 is run with $$\eta = \sqrt{\frac{2\log K}{TK} }$$ the pseudo-regret is $$\mathbb E[R] = O(\sqrt{TK\log K})$$.

 Proof Sketch:  Let $$w_{a,t} = e^{-\eta \tilde L_{a,t}}$$ and $$W_{t} = \sum w_{a,t} = \sum e^{-\eta \tilde L_{a,t}}$$
 The proof is using the idea that we can lower bound the total reduction in  $$W_T$$ with the total loss incurred for any one arm.
-And for each round, whenever some loss $$l_{a_t,t}$$ is observed, $$W_t$$ can be upper bounded by the amount is reduces.
-Using the two bound, we can show that the total loss occured by the algorithm is not much larger than loss occured by the best arm.
+And for each round, whenever some loss $$l_{a_t,t}$$ is observed, $$W_t$$ can be upper bounded by the amount it reduces.
+Using the two bounds, we can show that the total loss incurred by the algorithm is not much larger than the loss incurred by the best arm.

 Here is how the proof flows: